Abc-Arbitrage/Zerio/README.md

 ## Sessions and workers

 Windows Registered I/O (RIO) uses a programming model where all I/O operations are asynchronous.
 You enqueue sends and receives operations of one socket, and you can observe one or several completion queues to be notified when these operations are completed.
-In Zerio, we have the concept of session and workers.
+In Zerio, we have the concept of **sessions** and **workers**.

 * A `RioSession` wraps a socket that is used for the bidirectional communication between a client and a server.
 A client has one active session, whereas a server has one session per client.